Edson, Wisconsin

 The Town of Edson is located in Chippewa County in the U.S. state of Wisconsin.
-The population was 1,089 at the 2010 census, up from 966 at the 2000 census.
+The population was 1,141 at the 2020 census, up from 1,089 at the 2010 census.

 History

-The 6 by 6 mi squares that became Edson were first surveyed in the fall of 1848 by crews working for the U.S. government.
+The outlines of the 6-mile squares that would become the Town of Edson were first surveyed in the fall of 1848 by crews working for the U.S. government.
 In September 1853 another crew marked all the section corners of the eastern six by six square, walking the woods and swamps on foot, measuring with chain and compass.
 When done, the deputy surveyor filed this general description:

 This Township contains but few Swamps has a Surface but slightly rolling with a good Soil & excellent timber throughout the whole Township.
 The Streams are Small except one in the NW of the Township which has(?)
 Marshy banks & sluggish current, & also a stream passing through the Eastern portions of Sections 1, 12, 25 & 36.
 There are no improvements in the Township except a lumberman's Cabin near the Center of Section 36.